jamieforth/aruspix-build/README.md

 This assumes you are running docker on the same host OS as the target build (ubuntu:16.04).

-Check the following libraries are installed.
+Check the following runtime libraries are installed.
 They probably are on a graphical desktop.

 ``` bash
 sudo apt install libgtk2.0-0 libxml2 libuuid1 libsm6